"I feel more confident, my mental health has improved, and I actually enjoy shopping for clothes now!"

 What workout split from the book did you use?

 I did the 5-day split as well as walked my dog for an hour each day.
-I tried to incorporate 10-15 minutes of HIIT when I had time 1-2 times a week.
+I tried to incorporate 10-to-15 minutes of HIIT when I had time 1-to-2 times a week.

 What, if anything, almost kept you from buying the book or starting the program?

 I am the owner of the first and second editions of Thinner Leaner Stronger.
 Before I bought the book, I thought the program sounded too good to be true and was hesitant to start.